George Moncur: Hull City

 Moncur agreed a two-year contract with newly promoted Championship club Hull City on 7 June 2021, with the option of a further year, effective once his Luton contract had expired at the end of that month.
 He made his debut for Hull City on 7 August 2021, in a 4–1 away win over Preston North End.

 Leyton Orient

 Leyton Orient announced the signing of Moncur on a three-year contract on 29 June 2022 for an undisclosed fee.

+Southend United (loan)

+On 20 August 2024, Moncur joined National League club Southend United on a season-long loan deal.

+Ebbsfleet United (loan)

+On 7 January 2025, Moncur had his loan with Southend United terminated, joining National League bottom side Ebbsfleet United on loan for the remainder of the season, joining them permanently on 21 March 2025.

 International career

 Having made appearances for England at under-17 level, Moncur made his debut for the England under-18s on 16 November 2010 in a 3–0 win against Poland at Adams Park, High Wycombe.
 He made two appearances for the under-18s, with his second game played against Italy on 12 April 2011.

 Personal life

 Moncur is the son of former Tottenham Hotspur, Swindon Town and West Ham midfielder John Moncur, and the older brother of former Leyton Orient midfielder Freddy Moncur.
 He carries a tattoo dedicated to his former West Ham teammate Dylan Tombides, who died in April 2014 from testicular cancer.